Interfaces and Quantum Algebras, I: Stable Envelopes

 The 3d A-type supercharge is also known in the literature in the context of 3d A-twist \cite{Benini:2015noa,Benini:2016hjo,Closset:2016arn,Closset:2017zgf}, and was also considered earlier in \cite{Baulieu:1997nj} in the framework of the general $d, d+1, d+2$ towers of mixed topological/holomorphic theories.

 The Euclidean path integral does not care about which coordinate is called time.
-However, once we pick some direction and Wick rotate it to the Minkowski signature, we gain certain extra structures.
-In fact, the physical unitary QFT is defined in Minkowski signature fundamentally, with a Hilbert space (carrying a unitary inner product) assigned to its spatial slice.
+However, once we pick a direction and Wick rotate it to the Minkowski signature, we gain extra structure.
+In fact, the physical unitary QFT is defined in Minkowski signature with a Hilbert space (carrying a unitary inner product) assigned to a space-like slice.
 With respect to its unitary inner product, there is a notion of conjugation, so that the supercharges obey the following relation

 where we suppressed spinor indices, and $B$ is a matrix encoding how gamma matrices behave under the complex conjugation.
 The choice of $B$ depends on which direction is regarded as timelike, the standard relation being $B=iC\gamma^0$ (here $C$ is a charge conjugation matrix, see \cite{Freedman:2012zz} for more details).